-Jack Turban MD is a medical writer and resident child and adolescent psychiatrist at Harvard Medical School.
-His research and writing focuses on children’s mental health, with a focus on transgender youth.
-Dr. Turban’s writing has appeared in The New York Times, Scientific American, Psychology Today, The Journal of The American Academy of Child & Adolescent Psychiatry, and Scientific Reports, among others.
+Jack Turban MD is a writer and resident physician in child and adolescent psychiatry at Harvard Medical School.
+His research and writing focus on children’s mental health and transgender youth.
+Dr. Turban’s writing has appeared in The New York Times, Scientific American, Psychology Today, and The Journal of The American Academy of Child & Adolescent Psychiatry, among others.
 He has provided interviews and technical consulting to Vogue, ABC’s 20/20 with Diane Sawyer, Bustle, Vanity Fair, Medscape, and NBC News.

 Dr. Turban graduated from Harvard University magna cum laude with a B.A. in neurobiology before becoming the resident director of the Harvard neuroscience abroad program in Italy.
 He earned his MD and MHS degrees from Yale School of Medicine, where he was an HHMI medical research fellow and graduated with highest honors.
 He is currently a resident physician in child and adolescent psychiatry at The Massachusetts General Hospital & McLean Hospital (Harvard Medical School).